VCU-CS-Capstone/cs-25-320-nasa-psyche-mission/Status Reports/Status Report Fall Week 07.md

 Rodrigo Spinola

 ## 1) Accomplishments this week ##
-   -
+   - Received Quest 2 and Quest Mini headsets for testing
+   - Continued poster work, prototype finished

 ## 2) Milestones to be completed next week ##
-   -
+   - Start hardware testing for testing on capabilities

 ## 3) Issues, problems or concerns ##
-   - No issues to report!
+   - Minor delays due to headset setup